it-ony/WebTest/README.md

 `BROWSERSTACK_ACCESS_KEY` as environment variables.

 If you need to your local system from browserstack set the property `browserstack.local=true` and it will create a tunnel between browserstack and your system executing the tests.

+If you need test resource files to use on browserstack (e.g. videos for camera injection) define `browserstack.localFolder` as system property or `BROWSERSTACK_LOCAL_FOLDER` as environment variable with the path to the files.
+The files will be available to download during the BrowserStack session at `http://${browserstack.username}.browserstack.com/`.

 The `BrowserStackListener` takes care of setting the test results.
 To make use of it annotate your test class